 Two commands are associated with summoning your dog to your side: her name and “Come.”
 First you want to make your dog’s association with her name a positive one.
 Then you can get her to come at your bidding.

 What do you do when people whom you respect call your name?
 Do you ignore them?
 Or do you look up, expectant and excited that an adventure may follow?
 You want your dog to be interested and excited, too.
-To create positive associations with your dog’s name, remember
+To create positive associations with your dog’s name, remember the following:

 - Use your dog’s name for happy interaction.
 If you need to medicate, isolate, or otherwise commiserate about something (a chewed shoe perhaps), go and get your dog; don’t call her by name.